ThePaavero/RepoCreator/README.md

 * Creates a public directory for the project
 * Creates a post-receive hook that copies changes to public directory
 * Shows you public URL for you to copy to your browser
-* Shows you ssh path to git repo for cloning on your local machine
+* Shows you SSH path to git repo for cloning project onto your local machine

 Installation
 --------------